Internet in the United Kingdom: Mobile

 There has been a further increase in 5G availability.
 Mobile network operators (MNOs) continue to increase the footprint of these services, and outside premises coverage from at least one MNO now stands at 92% at the High Confidence level and 86% at Very High Confidence, up from 80% and 70% respectively in 2023.

 Children's access to the Internet

 Educational computer networks are maintained by organisations such as JANET and East Midlands Public Services Network.

 According to a 2017 Ofcom report named 'Children and Parents: Media Use and Attitudes Report' more younger children are going online than in 2016 with much of the growth coming from increased use of tablets.

 A survey on UK school children's access to the Internet commissioned by security company Westcoastcloud in 2011 found half have no parental controls installed on their internet connected devices and half of parents said they have concerns about the lack of controls installed on their children's Internet devices.

+On 15 June 2026, the government announced proposals to prohibit kids under the age of 16 from accessing major social media platforms, including TikTok, Instagram, Facebook, Snapchat, YouTube and X. The proposed measures would also restrict certain online features for minors, such as livestreaming and stranger communication.